INM-6/alpaca/doc/introduction.rst

   pairs stored in dictionaries that are part of the object, such as the `annotations of Neo objects <https://neo.readthedocs.io/en/latest/core.html#annotations>`_.

-These properties are stored as special values (`NameValuePair` class), where `pairName` is a string describing the parameter, attribute, or annotation name, and `pairValue` contains the actual value.
+These extended properties are stored as special values (`NameValuePair` class), where `pairName` is a string describing the parameter, attribute, or annotation name, and `pairValue` contains the actual value.
 This allows serialization of specific names without the risk of breaking RDF syntax.